hevben/External-merge/README.md

+Homework for Python course at FSR.
-This is an implementation of external merge algorithm.
+This is an implementation of external merge algorithm with multiprocessing.
 More information in README_ru.md.